5l1v3r1/excel2api/README.md

-# Convert your excel as data source and convert it as API
+# Convert your excel and csv as data source and convert it as API

-Excel2api currently only supports Google sheets and Excel via http
+It can read

 Documentation
 -----------